Joel-Singh/Joels-GED-Curriculum/teaching-plan.md

 - ReadTheory

 # Tutoring Schedule
-4 Days a week, I go through material that Khan Academy or Readtheory would do, and mom has to spend time on her own doing them.
-50 mins
+4 Days a week for 50 mins, I go through material that Khan Academy or Readtheory would do, and mom has to spend time on her own doing them.
-Give 2 "hours" of homework each day "due" the next schooling day
+Give homework for each subject due the next lecture

+Use the whiteboard cuz you like using a whitebboard

-Sunday - Math. +20 extra minutes of typing practice Saturday - Science
+Sunday - Math. +20 extra minutes of typing practice

+Saturday - Science

 Wednesday - Social Studies

 Friday - RLA

 # Week 1